-Running an IP scan on regular basis on your network is a good thing do from the administrative point to view, depending on the utility you use things such as: Operating Systems installed on connected systems, open ports, Mac Addresses, Network Services, and even vulnerable systems can be found.
+Running an IP scan on regular basis on your network is a good thing to do from the administrative point to view, depending on the utility you use things such as Operating Systems installed on connected systems, open ports, Mac Addresses, Network Services, and even vulnerable systems can be found.

 There are many network scanners available, some open source and other commercials.
 Each has its own unique features from the technical and administrative point of view but all of them offer the same core network scanning function.

 With that in mind let’s explore various Network Scanning tools:

 Angry IP Scanner: Angry IP Scanner is a lightweight, intuitive, Mac and PC-friendly tool that allows you to perform quick network scans and export results.
 Although the tool performs basic network scanning functions it is enough to find a lot of useful information on network resources.

 The tool can be downloaded from angryip.org

 Let’s go over the most useful scanning functions: